-- 5.1 Imported Horses - (a) The following foreign registries are approved for the purpose of Article 2 of By-Law # 2 with the exception of non-standard horses that are not in compliance with the requirements set out in Article 2 of By-Law #2: - Sociedad Rural Argentina (Argentina) - > Australian Harness Racing Council (Australia) - > Federation Belge du Trot (Belgium) - Dansk Travsports Centralforbund (Denmark) - > Suomen Hippos R.Y.
-(Finland) - Societe d'Encouragement l'Elevage du Cheval Francais (France) - Hauptverband fur Traberzucht und Rennen E.V.
-(Germany) - The Standardbred and Trotting Horse Association of Great Britain & Ireland (STAGBI) - Stichting Nederlands draf-en Rensport (Holland) - L'Unione per l'Incremento delle Razze Equine (UNIRE) (Italy) - > New Zealand Harness Racing Conference (New Zealand) - Det Norske Travelskap (Norway) - Svenska Travsportens Centralforbund (Sweden) - United States Trotting Association (United States) - (b) A horse registered as Standard in an approved foreign registry, is eligible for Standard registration with the Association provided that the horse is in compliance with the requirements set out in Article 2 of By-Law #2. - (c) A horse imported from a country other than the United States is not eligible for registration unless it was identified by application of a permanent mark in the form of a lip tattoo, freeze brand or microchipped before leaving its country of origin.
-All horses being imported into Canada must be parentage verified by DNA positive identification and may be subject to be microchipped. - (d) Only the country of origin can change the name of a horse.
-Once a horse is imported and a name change request is received, it cannot be changed unless approved by the exporting country. - 5.2 Exported Horses - (a) Upon receiving a signed declaration from the exporter including the description of the horse and copies of its Health Certificate and Coggins Test, the Association will grant an Export Certificate for a horse being exported to a country other than the United States providing: - (i) the horse is registered with the Association in the current ownership of the foreign buyer; - the certificate of registration, if issued, in current ownership of the foreign buyer of the horse, is presented to the Association; and - (iii) the fee for issuance of an Export Certificate is paid to the Association. - (b) No Export Certificate will be granted for a horse that has not been microchipped in a manner prescribed by the Association. - (c) No Export Certificate will be granted to an embryo/ovum transfer donor mare until such time as the recipient mare has foaled.
+- 5.1 Imported Horses - (a) The following foreign registries are approved for the purpose of Section 2 of By-Law # 2 with the exception of non-standard horses that are not in compliance with the requirements set out in Section 2 of By-Law #2: - Sociedad Rural Argentina (Argentina) - > Australian Harness Racing Council (Australia) - Federation Belge du Trot (Belgium) - Dansk Travsports Centralforbund (Denmark) - Suomen Hippos R.Y.
+(Finland) - > Societe d'Encouragement l'Elevage du Cheval Français (Françe) - Hauptverband fur Traberzucht und Rennen E.V.
+(Germany) - The Standardbred and Trotting Horse Association of Great Britain & Ireland (STAGBI) - > Stichting Nederlands draf-en Rensport (Holland) - L'Unione per l'Incremento delle Razze Equine (ÚNIRE) (Italy) - New Zealand Harness Racing Conference (New Zealand) - Det Norske Travelskap (Norway) - > Svenska Travsportens Centralforbund (Sweden) - United States Trotting Association (United States) - (b) A horse registered as Standard in an approved foreign registry, is eligible for Standard registration with the Association provided that the horse is in compliance with the requirements set out in Section 2 of By-Law #2. - (c) A horse imported from a country other than the United States is not eligible for registration unless it was identified by application of a permanent mark in the form of a lip tattoo, freeze brand or microchipped before leaving its country of origin.
+All horses being imported into Canada must be parentage verified by DNA positive identification and may be subject to be microchipped upon arrival. - (d) Only the country of origin can change the name of a horse.
+Once a horse is imported and a name change request is received, it cannot be changed unless approved by the exporting country. - 5.2 Exported Horses - (a) Upon receiving a signed declaration from the exporter including the description of the horse and copies of its Health Certificate and Coggins Test, the Association will grant an Export Certificate for a horse being exported to a country other than the United States providing: - (i) the horse is registered with the Association in the current ownership of the foreign buyer; - (ii) the certificate of registration, if issued, in current ownership of the foreign buyer of the horse, is presented to the Association; and - (iii) the fee for issuance of an Export Certificate is paid to the Association. - (b) No Export Certificate will be granted for a horse that is not identified with a microchip in the manner prescribed by the Association. - (c) No Export Certificate will be granted for a mare that is in foal if the certificate of service for that breeding has not been received by the Association. - (d) No Export Certificate will be granted to an embryo/ovum transfer donor mare until such time as the recipient mare has foaled.